kedacore/keda-docs/content/docs/2.9/scalers/nats-streaming.md

 - `subject` - Name of the channel.
 - `lagThreshold` - Average target value to trigger scaling actions.
 - `activationLagThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
-- `useHttps` - Specifies if the NATS Streaming monitoring endpoint is using HTTPS.
+- `useHTTPS` - Specifies if the NATS Streaming monitoring endpoint is using HTTPS.
 Default value is false.

 ### Authentication Parameters